ocf/ocfweb/ocfweb/docs/docs/services/vhost/mail.md

-Our regular virtual hosting gives your group a website at `mygroup.berkeley.edu`.
-By contrast, *mail virtual hosting* lets you create as many email addresses as you'd like `@mygroup.berkeley.edu`.
+Our regular virtual hosting gives your group a website at `mygroup.studentorg.berkeley.edu`.
+By contrast, *mail virtual hosting* lets you create as many email addresses as you'd like `@mygroup.studentorg.berkeley.edu`.

 These addresses can be used both to receive mail (via mail forwarding), and send mail.
 The details of how to use these addresses are below.